open-cogsci/datamatrix/doc-pelican/content/pages/basic.md

 ### IntColumn (requires numpy)

 The `IntColumn` contains only `int` values.
-As of 0.14, the easiest way to create a `FloatColumn` column is to assign `int` to a new column name.
+As of 0.14, the easiest way to create a `IntColumn` column is to assign `int` to a new column name.

 Important notes: